scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 This is exactly how we display the description on the UI above - Take a look.

-Well that's it, we did not cover each task, but you now know the high level design of the safety incident workflow and understand how they interact with the CDS service.
+Well that's it, we did not cover each task, but you now know the high-level design of the safety incident workflow and understand how they interact with the CDS service.

 [Next](Part%203%20-%20Build%20and%20Deploy.md)